semgrep/semgrep-docs/docs/semgrep-cloud-platform/user-management.md

 ### Creating a Semgrep organization account

 :::note
-- Semgrep supports the creation of organization accounts from GitHub or GitLab only.
+Semgrep supports the integration of organization accounts with GitHub or GitLab only.
 :::

 To create an organization account: